How to Trade Elliott Wave for Beginners

 - Impulsive waves move in the same direction as the overall trend and are trend-supportive.

 - Corrective waves, on the contrary, move against the overall trend.
-These waves also will occur in specific series of five.
+These waves occur in a series of five.

 - Elliott Wave theory will require looking for a pattern of five consecutive waves before making a trading decision.